ropable/foundation_postgres/sql_tuning.md

 determining which indexes to create.
 Always run ANALYZE first.
 Use real data for expermentation.
 When indexes are not used, it can be useful for testing to force their usage with hints.

+# Review the final plan

+* Check again for missing indexes.
+* Check table stats are correct.
+* Check large table sequential scans.
+* Compare the cost of first or final plans.